Mice in Your Toyota! Prevention, Detection, and Solutions

 Discovering mice in your Prius can be an unsettling and costly problem.
-Unfortunately, rodent issues in Prius vehicles have become increasingly common, with owners reporting serious damage to wiring, insulation, and other components.
-This comprehensive guide covers prevention strategies, detection methods, and the specific actions you can take if you discover rodent damage in your Toyota.
+Rodent issues in Prius vehicles have become increasingly common, with owners reporting serious damage to wiring, insulation, and other components.
+But it is not just the Prius.
+In our Portland shop we pull mouse nests and repair chewed wiring on RAV4s, Highlanders, Subarus, Hondas, and EVs too.
+This guide covers prevention, detection, and exactly what to do if you find rodent damage in your Toyota or any car.

 Why is this a major problem for Toyotas?

 Experts and owners continue to debate the root cause.
-Specifically, owners have filed multiple class-action lawsuits against Toyota and other manufacturers.
+Owners have filed multiple class-action lawsuits against Toyota and other manufacturers.
 These suits allege that the switch from petroleum-based wire insulation to soy-based (bio-plastic) materials has made vehicles more attractive to rodents.

 Toyota disputes this claim, stating there is no scientific evidence that rodents are specifically attracted to soy-based wiring.
 However, one might deduce that rodents enjoy soybeans more than petroleum!
 The reality remains clear: mice, rats, and squirrels regularly chew through Toyota wiring.
 This happens with alarming frequency.
 Furthermore, Toyota does not cover the damage under warranty, classifying it strictly as “environmental damage.”